titaniumbones/mapping-tutorial-book/_build/html/_sources/getting-started.md

 In the next section, we'll begin to see why this is useful.

-Meanwhile, feel free to switch to the executable environment by clicking on the button.
+Meanwhile, feel free to switch to the executable environment by clicking on the launch button, which you should see near the top right of the screen.